openrails/openrails/Source/Documentation/Manual/physics.rst

   steam discharge from the steam overflow pipe of the injectors.
 They will appear whenever the respective injectors operate.

+OR supports the following special visual effects in a diesel locomotive:

+- Exhaust (named ``Exhaustnumber``) -- is a diesel exhaust.
+Multiple exhausts can be defined, simply by adjusting the numerical value of the number after the key word exhaust.

+OR supports the following special visual effects in a wagon (also the wagon section of an ENG file):

+- Steam Heating Boiler (named ``HeatingSteamBoilerFX``) -- represents the exhaust for a steam heating boiler.
+Typically this will be set up on a diesel or electric train as steam heating was provided directly from a steam locomotive.

+- Wagon Generator (named ``WagonGeneratorFX``) -- represents the exhaust for a generator.
+  This generator was used to provide additional auxiliary power for the train, and could have been used for air conditioning, heating lighting, etc.

+- Wagon Smoke (named ``WagonSmokeFX``) -- represents the smoke coming from say a wood fire.
+This might have been a heating unit located in the guards van of the train.

+- Heating Hose (named ``HeatingHoseFX``) -- represents the steam escaping from a steam pipe connection between wagons.

-NB: If a steam effect is not defined in the ``SteamSpecialEffects`` section of the ENG file, then it will not be displayed  in the simulation.
+NB: If a steam effect is not defined in the ``SteamSpecialEffects``,  ``DieselSpecialEffects``, or the ``SpecialEffects`` section of an ENG/WAG file, then it will not be displayed  in the simulation.
+Similarly if any of the co-ordinates are zero, then the effect will not be displayed.

-Each effect is defined by inserting a code block into the ENG file similar to the one shown below::
+Each effect is defined by inserting a code block into the ENG/WAG file similar to the one shown below::

     CylindersFX (